 Research Unit of Transportation System Planning, Institute of Spatial Planning, TU Wien

-The Research Unit of Transportation System Planning (MOVE) is part of the Institute of Spatial Planning at the Vienna University of Technology and deals in teaching and research with transport, mobility and logistics in the context of spatial development as well as in interactions with social, technological and economic aspects.
+The Research Unit of Transportation System Planning (MOVE) is part of the Institute of Spatial Planning at TU Wien and deals in teaching and research with transport, mobility and logistics in the context of spatial development as well as in interactions with social, technological and economic aspects.
 Our basic understanding integrates the demand- and supply-oriented perspective.

 In teaching and research, the focus is on the analysis and sustainable design of mobility and transport.
 For this purpose, suitable measures, methods, instruments and processes are to be applied and further developed.